Global Energy Forum at COP28

 William is active in planning and executing programming in Washington, D.C. as well as internationally at the UNFCCC Conference of Parties (COP) and the Atlantic Council’s annual Global Energy Forum.

-William served previously for the US Department of State at a Regional Environment, Science & Technology, and Health Office.
-He has also worked for the US House of Representatives.
+William served previously for the US Department of State at a Regional Environment, Science & Technology, and Health Office; and for two members of the US House of Representatives.

-William is a graduate of the University of Florida, where he earned a Bachelor of Science in biology with a minor in innovation.
-He is a fluent Spanish speaker with intermediate proficiency in Portuguese, and basic knowledge of Arabic and Farsi.
+He is a graduate of the University of Florida, where he earned a Bachelor of Science in biology.